-This section is applicable for pump built-in models, and standard models with an external pump following the pump installation described in this Use and Care manual.
+This section is applicable for pump built-in models, and standard models with an external pump following the pump installation described on pages 73-74 of this manual.
 If the external pump is installed independently from the water heater, this section is not applicable.

 For recirculation setting, timer mode, schedule mode, and on demand mode are available.
 Timer mode also has Performance mode and Energy Saver mode.
 Read next several pages to set most suitable mode.
-Contact service department listed on page 108 of this use and care manual if additional help is needed.
+Contact service department listed on page 107 of this use and care manual if additional help is needed.